RSG-official/CMG-CleanMeshGeometry/README.md

 # C++ Library

-The repository also provides a native C++ implementation for reading and writing CMG files.
+The repository provides a native C++ implementation for reading CMG files.
+Write support is planned but not yet implemented.

 The library is intentionally lightweight and has minimal dependencies, making it easy to integrate into custom engines or tools.